Top 7 Places to Explore in Galveston Before Heading Out (or Coming Back) From Your Cruise

 Whether it's Carnival, Royal Caribbean, Princess, Norwegian, or one of the many other cruises ported from the Galveston shoreline, you will find excitement and intrigue when you extend your visit to Galveston.

-Set on the sandy beaches along the Gulf of Mexico is an idyllic Texas island appreciated by many who venture to its breezy borders.
+Set on the sandy beaches along the Gulf is an idyllic Texas island appreciated by many who venture to its breezy borders.
 Galveston, Texas is the first stop and drop-off point for a myriad of cruise lines taking passengers on their spring vacations.
 Ensure your experience is the most eventful trip of your life as you head out or return from your cruise vacation.

 1. Natural Wonders and Interactive Experiences at Moody Gardens